 Amend paragraph 5.11.1 to read as follows:

-5.11.1 Where in respect of any Supply Point the Transporter is requested by a Registered Metering Applicant to disclose to such Registered Metering Applicant the information detailed in Annex V-5 (“Supply Meter Point Information”) then the Registered User of such Supply Point agrees that any such request will be regarded as made on behalf of such Registered User and accordingly the Transporter is authorised by such Registered User to disclose such Supply Meter Point Information to the Registered Metering Applicant in accordance with such request.
+5.11.1 Where in respect of any Supply Point the CDSP is requested by a Registered Metering Applicant to disclose to such Registered Metering Applicant the information detailed in Annex V-5 (“Supply Meter Point Information”) then the Registered User of such Supply Point agrees that any such request will be regarded as made on behalf of such Registered User and accordingly the CDSP is (pursuant to the DSC) authorised by such Registered User to disclose such Supply Meter Point Information to the Registered Metering Applicant in accordance with such request.

 Amend paragraph 5.11.2 to read as follows:

-5.11.2 For the purposes of paragraph 5.11.1, "Registered Metering Applicant" is any person who is registered to request and receive Supply Meter Point Information from the Transporter or any person who is not currently registered to request and receive Supply Meter Point Information but such request relates to a period when they were previously registered to request and receive Supply Meter Point Information pursuant to an appropriate registration scheme administered by the Transporter.
+5.11.2 For the purposes of paragraph 5.11.1, "Registered Metering Applicant" is any person who is registered to request and receive Supply Meter Point Information from the CDSP or any person who is not currently registered to request and receive Supply Meter Point Information but such request relates to a period when they were previously registered to request and receive Supply Meter Point Information pursuant to an appropriate registration scheme administered by the CDSP.

 Amend paragraph 5.11.3 to read as follows:

-5.11.3 Where in respect of any Supply Point for which details of the relevant Meter Asset Manager are not populated in the Supply Point Register the Transporter is requested by an Accredited Meter Asset Manager to disclose information in relation thereto to such Accredited Meter Asset Manager, then provided the Accredited Meter Asset Manager notifies the relevant meter point reference number for each relevant Supply Meter Point comprised within such Supply Point to the Transporter the Registered User of such Supply Point agrees that any such request will be regarded as made on behalf of such Registered User and accordingly the Transporter is authorised by such Registered User to disclose the following items of information in respect of each Supply Meter Point comprised in the Supply Point Registration for such Supply Point to the Accredited Meter Asset Manager in accordance with such request:
+5.11.3 Where in respect of any Supply Point for which details of the relevant Meter Asset Manager are not populated in the Supply Point Register the CDSP is requested by an Accredited Meter Asset Manager to disclose information in relation thereto to such Accredited Meter Asset Manager, then provided the Accredited Meter Asset Manager notifies the relevant meter point reference number for each relevant Supply Meter Point comprised within such Supply Point to the CDSP the Registered User of such Supply Point agrees that any such request will be regarded as made on behalf of such Registered User and accordingly the CDSP shall be authorised by such Registered User to disclose the following items of information in respect of each Supply Meter Point comprised in the Supply Point Registration for such Supply Point to the Accredited Meter Asset Manager in accordance with such request:

 (a) meter serial number;